 I rode the segment of Hammond Pond Parkway under discussion on November 25, 2021.
 My travel speeds ranged from 6.5 to 30 miles per hour southbound, and 5 to 21 miles per hour northbound.

-If you see plans for a road reconfiguration project in your community, please make your voice heard to see that it is actually a Complete Street, properly accommodating all anticipated uses.
+If you see plans for a road reconfiguration project in your community, please make your voice heard so it is actually a Complete Street, properly accommodating all anticipated uses.

 Dan Gutierrez ‘s presentation on his Understanding Bicycle Transportation course at the I am Traffic Colloquium was recorded as video in three parts.
 Part 1 is here.
-Links to Parts 2 and 3 are below the video in this post, and in the descriptions below the videos.
+Scroll down for links to Parts 2 and 3.
+Links are also in the descriptions with the videos.

-In part 3 of his comprehensive overview of cycling law enforcement, Kirby Beck explains:
+In part 3 of his comprehensive overview of police and cycling, Kirby Beck explains:

 What police need to learn